eike-welk/mobile_map_downloader/README.rst

 Open a terminal, get administrator/root privileges and type::

-    pip install mobile-map-download -U
+    pip install mobile-map-download --pre -U

-Alternatively you can install the program with Virtualenv, when you don't wand to use root privileges, and want to delete the program from your computer without a trace::
+Alternatively you can install the program with **Virtualenv**.
+With Virtualenv you don't need root privileges, and can delete the program from your computer without a trace::

     virtualenv virtualenv/  #can use any name for the directory cd virtualenv/
     source bin/activate
-    pip install mobile-map-download -U
+    pip install mobile-map-download --pre -U

 Usage